cilium/cilium/Documentation/contributing/development/dev_setup.rst

 ^^^^^^^^^^^^^

-The tool ``cilium monitor`` can also be used to retrieve debugging information from the BPF based datapath.
+The tool ``cilium monitor`` can also be used to retrieve debugging information from the eBPF based datapath.
 Debugging messages are sent if either the ``cilium-agent`` itself or the respective endpoint is in debug mode.
 The debug mode of the agent can be enabled by starting ``cilium-agent`` with the option ``--debug`` enabled or by running ``cilium config debug=true`` for an already